Last Updated: March 29, 2023

-In some provinces, a number of optical stores offer sight tests, or vision tests, which use automated machinery.
-However, a sight test is not a proper eye exam and is not performed by a trained and licensed professional.
-An optometrist, on the other hand, can examine, diagnose, treat, manage and help prevent diseases and disorders affecting the visual system, the eye and related structures, as well as check an individual’s prescription and prescribe eyewear.
-Depending on the province, doctors of optometry can also prescribe medications to treat certain eye conditions, such as infections, inflammations, allergies and injuries.
+With regular comprehensive eye exams, your optometrist will examine, diagnose, treat, manage and prevent diseases and disorders affecting the visual system, the eye and related structures, in addition to checking an individual’s prescription and prescribing eyewear.
+Optometrists also prescribe medications to treat certain eye conditions, such as infections, inflammations, allergies and injuries.

 What is a sight test?

 A sight test describes a procedure where a person’s glasses prescription or refraction is determined by relying on a combination of computerized tests using automated equipment.

 The accuracy and comprehensiveness of these automated sight tests is limited.
 Eye muscle coordination is unaccounted for.
 Eye fixation, eye alignment, pupil size, corneal or lens irregularities, movement, attention, and something called instrument myopia can influence the test results.
 Instrument myopia is created by the eye’s tendency to over-focus when looking through a machine which tends to lead to inaccurate measurements of the glasses prescription.

 Furthermore, sight tests do not examine the health of the eye and they overlook serious eye conditions and diseases.
 Some serious eye conditions such as glaucoma, age-related macular degeneration and diabetic retinopathy do not cause noticeable symptoms before they cause serious and irreversible damage to the eye.
 These can only be picked up early in time for intervention with a comprehensive eye exam performed by your optometrist.